sanskrit/learnsanskrit.org/content/guide/verbs-2/the-recent-past-tense.md

 }

-A fourth group strengthens with the suffix {s siS}:
+A fourth group strengthens with the suffix {s -siS}:

 {ex